Engineering Study Abroad

 You are encouraged to consult the Major Advising Pages (MAPS) for your and similar engineering majors.
 This tool will provide helpful information to guide your planning.
 It offers general information about studying abroad as an engineering student, specific recommendations for your major, and even programs that work well based on established equivalencies at the respective host institutions.

-The College of Engineering, in partnership with International Academic Programs (IAP), offers a variety of academic experiences for engineering students, which are listed below.
-If you have questions about a specific program, please contact our IESP office.
+In partnership with the College of Engineering, International Academic Programs (IAP), offers a variety of academic experiences for engineering students, which are listed below.
+You can also explore additional opportunities by searching the hundreds of options available through UW Study Abroad.

 - Argentina- Instituto Tecnologico de Buenos Aires